Akshitachoudhary/silent_churn_analysis/README.md

 This project focuses on identifying silently churning users using behavioral and engagement metrics, segmenting them by churn risk, and presenting actionable insights through an interactive Power BI dashboard.

 ## Objectives
-- Identify silently churning users based on inactivity and engagement patterns
+- Identify silent churn based on inactivity and engagement patterns
-- Segment users into churn risk levels for prioritization
+- Segment customers into churn risk levels for prioritization
-- Analyze engagement drop between active and silent churn users
+- Analyze engagement drop between active and silently churning users
 - Build a decision-oriented dashboard for business stakeholders

 ## Tools and Technologies